 Doctors say monitoring of performance and some small financial incentives have helped achieve better childhood immunisation.

-Next story in National: $1.8m lost in scratchies scam
+Next story in New Zealand: $1.8m lost in scratchies scam

 Copyright © 2013, Radio New Zealand